-If you follow me on Twitter (@thethoughtcard) than you would know that I am obsessed with the English countryside.
-Back in July I spent a week in England and despite the unraveling Brexit situation, I had a wonderful time across the pond.
-I spent most of my time exploring South West England including Cheltenham and Bath.
+I am utterly obsessed with the English countryside.
+Back in July, I spent a week in England and despite the unraveling Brexit situation, I had a wonderful time across the pond.
+I spent most of my time exploring South West England including cities and towns like Cheltenham and Bath including a hike to Cleeve Hill.
 I also spent a day exploring Northamptonshire in the East Midlands.

-Throughout my trip I took advantage of the good weather and spent a lot of time outdoors.
-In addition to canoeing River Nene in Northamptonshire, I also hiked the Cotswold Way.
-The Cotswold Way is 1 of the 15 National Trails of England and Wales, and it spans 100 miles.
+Throughout my trip, I took advantage of the good weather and spent a lot of time outdoors.
+In addition to canoeing River Nene in Northamptonshire, I also hiked some of the Cotswold Way.
+The Cotswold Way is one of the fifteen National Trails of England and Wales, and it spans 100 miles.
 This trail starts at Chipping Campden in the north and ends at the Georgian city of Bath in the south.
-The Cotswolds has lots of quaint villages and smaller market towns.
+The Cotswolds is home to lots of quaint villages and smaller market towns.
 It’s also a great place to access North Leigh Roman Villa, an ancient Roman ruin that includes bath suites and mosaic floors.

 Super cloudy day but it didn’t rain!
 Follow the Public Footpath.

-Although I didn’t have enough time to hike the entire 100 mile trail (trust me I would if I could), I did however hike the Cotswold Way Circular Walk which started at Cleeve Hill.
-Cleeve Hill was only 15 minutes away from Cheltenham which made this 6 mile route a perfect half-day outdoor activity.
-I completed the circular route in about 4 hours and only needed a pair of sneakers, my GoPro, a map, a bottle of water and a sweatshirt.
+Although I didn’t have enough time to hike the entire 100-mile trail (trust me I would if I could), I did, however, hike the Cotswold Way Circular Walk which started at Cleeve Hill.
+Only 15 minutes away from Cheltenham, Cleeve Hill is a 6-mile route, perfect for a half-day outdoor adventure.
+I completed the circular route in about four hours and only needed a pair of sneakers, my GoPro, a map, a bottle of water and a sweatshirt.

 National Trails marked with an acorn.